Find answers to financial question.

 How much does senior living really cost?

-The cost of senior living can vary widely and depends on many different factors – including the location, levels of care, and services and amenities.
-In 2018, the national median costs of care for assisted living services were $4,000 monthly and $48,000 annually, according to a survey by the National Center for Assisted Living.
+The cost of senior living can vary widely and depends on many factors, including location, services, amenities and the level of care.
+In 2024, the national median cost of assisted living care was $5,350 per month and $64,200 annually, according to a survey by the National Center for Assisted Living.

 What types of financial assistance are available?

-We can help you determine whether any financial assistance might be available for you or a loved one.
-United States wartime veterans can qualify for the Aid & Attendance benefit for veterans and their surviving spouses.
+We can help you determine whether any financial assistance is available for you or a loved one.
+United States veterans and their surviving spouses can qualify for the Veterans Aid & Attendance program.
 This monthly benefit is in addition to a veteran’s regular pension and can help cover the costs of assisted living or nursing care.
 As a “pension benefit,” it is not dependent upon service-related injuries for compensation.
-The application can take a few months to process, so it’s a good idea to get started ahead of time.
+The application can take several months to process, so it’s a good idea to get started in advance.

 Does Medicare cover senior living?

-Families may be unaware that Medicare does not cover senior living costs – outside of 100 days skilled services or rehabilitative care for a qualified stay.
-What Medicare Part A does cover is hospital stays, short stays in a nursing home for certain kinds of illnesses and hospice care in the last six months of life – all after a standard yearly deductible.
+Families may not realize that Medicare does not cover senior living costs outside of 100 days of skilled services or rehabilitative care for a qualified stay.
+Medicare Part A does cover hospital stays, short stays in a nursing home for certain kinds of illnesses and hospice care in the last six months of life after a standard yearly deductible.

 Is senior living covered by long-term care (LTC) insurance?